 Choose a Quality Photographer

 It’s essential that you choose an experienced photographer to capture your family during the portrait session.
 You don’t want to trust just anyone with a camera to take the right photographs of your family.
 It needs to be someone used to working with families and children.
-If you are in the Atlanta area, Donald Chambers Photography can provide the beautiful photographs you dream of hanging on your walls.

 With over 30 years of professional photography experience, Donald Chambers’ passion is working with families to capture genuine moments between loved ones.
 His black and white classic shots are just as amazing as his bold color portraits.
 Donald also has a very impressive line of previous clients, including celebrity Steve Harvey.